jayantsarda/dotdash-project/README.md

 <li>Go to http://localhost/dotdash-project/index.php (or whatever name you have given to the folder containing all of the project files) and access the application.</li>
 </ul>
 <h3>Test Cases:</h3>
 Write test cases to test various functionalities and features of this app.
 Imagine you are a QA Lead and how would you go about successfully testing this app.
 The more scenarios you cover the better coverage you can provide.

-First test the API call and then test the interface and functionality of this app.
-Please provide your test cases in plain English and paste them under /test_cases.txt file.
+<h3>Front End Automation:</h3>
+Automate the above test cases in order to test the functional flow through of the application.
+In particular, we want to test options around creating a todo, assigning categories, modifying/deleting existing todos etc. The application should itself be fairly self-explanatory.
+Feel free to email us (jsarda@dotdash.com) with any questions about it.
+Please use the application first to populate data for API.
+I would suggest create some dunny tasks.
+1. Use webdriver to create the test scripts.
+Preferably in Java.
+2. Create a PR against current project or provide your github link for changes.

 <h4>API Test Cases:</h4>
 Note: There can be more than below suggested test cases.
 <ul>
 <li>Test service status of the API endpoint (only one in this case)</li>